Battle of Young's House: Battle

 The first encounter between the two sides was between the vanguard of the British force and a picket guard consisting of a sergeant and his squad.
 The picket engaged the British, but was quickly overwhelmed by the horsemen and captured.
 The British cavalry then rode on toward the house, where Captain Roberts and his company had already arrived and taken up a position on the house's right.
 After exchange fire at long range, the cavalry halted to wait for the infantry, which arrived at about the same time as Captain-Lieutenant Farley's company; the companies of Stoddard and Cooper did not arrive in time to participate.
 A hot fire then began between the three American companies and the British force which lasted about 15 minutes.
-The numerically superior British flanked the Americans and successfully occupied the orchard that was behind the house.
-Roberts was mortally wounded, and the American line broke, with some men fleeing into the house, while others tried to escape into the countryside.
-The men in the house held out a little longer, but the British infantry forced their way in and captured the surviving occupants, while the cavalry chased down stragglers outside.
+The numerically superior British force flanked the Americans and successfully occupied the orchard that was behind the house.
+Roberts was mortally wounded, and the American line broke, with some soldiers fleeing into the house, while others tried to escape into the countryside.
+American troops in the house held out a little longer, but the British set fire to it along with its attached buildings, which forced the occupants to surrender, while cavalry troops chased down stragglers outside.

 Aftermath

-The British set fire to the house and its attached buildings, even though there were five wounded Americans inside.
-The prisoners, numbering 76, included Lieutenant Colonel Thompson, Captain Watson, and Captain-Lieutenant Farley, and 17 wounded men were left behind.
+76 American soldiers were captured by the British included Lieutenant Colonel Thompson, Captain Watson, and Captain-Lieutenant Farley, while 17 wounded Americans were left behind.
 The prisoners were taken to Kingsbridge.
 Sources disagree whether Joseph Young was present during the battle.
 Some historians claim that he was taken prisoner in the December 1778 raid, while others suggest he was not captured until this action.
+After the raid, Wilhelm von Knyphausen wrote to Norton to congratulate him: